samart/domain-state-event-logging/DomainStateEventLogging.md

 ### 13.5 Final Thoughts

 Domain State Event Logging emerged from building real production platforms, not from academic theory.
-It represents a pragmatic synthesis of Event Sourcing, CQRS, Domain-Driven Design, and declarative API patterns—optimized for the realities of modern platform engineering.
+It represents a pragmatic synthesis of Domain-Driven Design and Event Sourcing principles, storing complete domain state rather than deltas—with optional CQRS-style aggregates for query optimization.
+While it pairs naturally with declarative APIs, the storage pattern is independent of the interaction model.

 The pattern's simplicity is its strength: full-state events, multi-dimensional keys, and optional aggregates.
 This simplicity enables rapid development, easy debugging, and confident evolution—critical for platforms that must adapt to changing business requirements.